If you are in crisis: Call or text 9-8-8 for the 9-8-8 Suicide Crisis Helpline (Free, 24/7, Confidential across Canada).

 Local Care in Ottawa and Ontario

 Can counselling help during a separation or divorce?
 Yes.
-Counselling can help clients regulate emotions, communicate more clearly, manage grief, and reduce conflict while legal matters are handled by the family lawyer.
+Counselling helps you regulate emotions, communicate more clearly, manage grief, and reduce conflict while the legal matters are handled by your family lawyer.

-Will Karine give legal advice?
-No. Karine provides counselling support.
-Legal strategy, parenting plans, custody questions, and court decisions must be handled by legal professionals.
+Will Karine give me legal advice?
+No. Karine provides clinical counselling support.
+Legal strategy, parenting plans, custody questions, and court decisions must be handled entirely by your legal professionals.

-For next steps, call (613) 859-8740 or use the contact page to ask about counselling support for family lawyers.
+For next steps, call (613) 859-8740 or use the contact page to ask about therapy during family law matters.

 Questions before starting